signatureai/signature-core-nodes/docs/nodes/file.md

 ## ImageFromWeb

+Fetches and converts web images to ComfyUI-compatible tensors.

-Loads an image from a URL
+Downloads an image from a URL and processes it into ComfyUI's expected tensor format.
+Handles both RGB and RGBA images with automatic mask generation for transparency.

 ### Inputs